Kids’ low COVID-19 vaccination rates called a ‘gut punch’

-Suspicion, misinformation, complacency and delays because of the holidays and bad weather have combined to produce alarmingly low COVID-19 vaccination rates in U.S. children ages 5 to 11, authorities say.
+Distrust, misinformation and delays because of the holidays and bad weather have combined to produce what authorities say are alarmingly low COVID-19 vaccination rates in U.S. children ages 5 to 11.

-As of Tuesday, just over 17% were fully vaccinated, more than two months after shots for the age group became available.
-While Vermont is at 48%, California is just shy of 19% and Mississippi is only at 5%.
+As of Tuesday, just over 17% were fully vaccinated, more than two months after shots became available to the age group.
+While Vermont is at 48%, California is just shy of 19% and Mississippi is at only 5%.

 Vaccinations among the elementary school set surged after the shots were introduced in the fall, but the numbers have crept up slowly since then, and omicron’s explosive spread appears to have had little effect.